opensource111111/tekken-8-mod-manager/README.md

 # Updates

       10th April 2024
-      - Added a button to open ~mods and logicmods folders
+      - Added a button to open ~mods and logicmods folders.
-      - Change colour of UI titlebar
+      - Change colour of UI titlebar.
-      - Added an indent to the lists of mods under each folder
+      - Added an indent to the lists of mods under each folder.
-      - Corrected a path issue when using the python script under Linux
+      - Corrected a issue with paths using the python script under Linux.

       7th April 2024